 Among the Qashqai, the smallest social unit is a family, often referred to in terms of a "tent".
 Individual families are grouped in Bonku, common herding units, with two to five tents to a unit.
 These usually settle close to each other and have a common pasture.
-Several such groups form a clan which usually has around thirty to sixty tents or some 200 to 400 individuals.
+Several such groups form a clan that usually has around thirty to sixty tents or some 200 to 400 individuals.
 This is called a Tireh and is governed by the kadkhoda, the lowest administrative authority.
 Individual tribes within a confederation, called a Taifeh, are headed by a Kalantar, or sub-chief.
 The sub-chiefs are directly responsible to the chief, who is assisted by a small number of specialized functionaries.
 The largest tribal confederation, the il, is headed by a paramount leader, the il-khan.
 The highest echelon of the confederacy administration, from Kalantar to il-khan, wields enormous authority within the tribe, partly because of their birthright and ensuing status as members of noble lineages, and partly because of their wealth.
 In addition to large herds, they often possess vast plots of pastures and arable land and subsequently rent or lease portions of these to tribes folk or villagers under a variety of agreements, the whole system is controlled and supervised by the appointed agent of the landowner.
 Rents are most frequently paid in kind, and the situation is economically very advantageous for the rich nomad.
-Moreover, the wealth of the tribal leaders may be further augmented by the collection of levies from tribes folk.
+Moreover, the wealth of the tribal leaders may be further augmented by the collection of levies from tribal folk.
 The duties of tribal administration include fixing the times and routes of migration and representing the tribes in their external relations.
 The lower class of the tribe is made up of those who hire out their labor.
 These people may serve as full-time shepherds and camel drivers, or as part-time field laborers and sharecroppers.
 Most such families own some land and small herds of animals.
 The poorest of the Qashqai are those who have no land or animals.
 They work for the rich and middle castes and are usually not paid in money, but in food, clothing, supplies, or animals.